richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 3. Select the next record.
 Subtract $s+1$ from $N$ and decrement $n$.

 The complexity of the algorithm is linear in the size of the file, but independent of the size of the sample.
-The algorithm generates $n$ random variables for a file of size $n$.
+The algorithm generates $n$ random variables for a sample of size $n$.
 _Algorithm B_ replaces linear search with Newton's method.

 ### Algorithm D